Duration 1 year

 There are 3 pathways to choose from on the course:

 The College of West Anglia is a longstanding and successful provider of Access courses.
 The course is full-time and is held in the daytime.
+(There is also a part-time version of the course for the Biology & Health Care pathway only).

 Our Access courses are validated by the Cambridge Access Validating Agency (CAVA) and lead to a nationally recognised qualification for entry to university level study.